Loboc River Cruise

 Inside Balili House

-Inside, however, it held many objects that prove the age of the house.
-Photos that dated back to the 1940s, furniture which were used by historical figures Manuel Roxas and Elpidio Quirino, and antique wall clocks are some of the relics that stood the test of time.
-The interior of the house let us travel back in time.
+Inside, however, it held many objects that proved the age of the house.
+Photos dated back to the 1940s, furniture used by historical figures Manuel Roxas and Elpidio Quirino, and antique wall clocks are some of the relics that stood the test of time.
+The interior of the house lets us travel back in time.

 Casa Rocha-Suarez